cuckoosandbox/cuckoo/docs/book/src/customization/signatures.rst

     :type pattern: string
     :param regex: enable to compile the pattern as a regular expression
     :type regex: boolean
+    :param actions: a list of key-access-actions to search the key in
+    :type actions: list
+    :param pid: process id to filter for
+    :type pid: int
     :rtype: boolean

     Example Usage: